An Athlete in Winter

 Coming home never ends well.
 After decades away, Mason James returns to the East Bay when his father, Max, is found half-dead in an Emeryville alley behind the Key Club.
 Max won’t talk.
 The police call it a mugging.
 Mason knows better.

 The McKnights—family by blood and bond—built an empire that went legitimate long ago.
 Now someone is prying it open from the inside: identity theft, hacked systems, and a pressure campaign aimed at one prize—mineral-rich farmland Melvin McKnight refuses to sell.
+Rare minerals vital for powering new forms of high-tech digital systems, those now being targeted by a new criminal force hoping to militarize all forms of emerging Artificial Intelligence.
 The man making the offer is Omer Sahin, a Turkish power broker with nightclub fronts, Russian muscle, and a deadline.
 His enforcer network reaches into the past: Victor Novikov at the Key, and Jason Riverton, the crooked ex-cop who once made Mason’s teenage life hell.

 Like his first novel, “A Snow Leopard Named Midas,” S.L.
 Cook’s “An Athlete In Winter” is for readers who love the moral complexity of S.A.
 Cosby’s Blacktop Wasteland, the hunter and hunted tension of Thomas Perry’s Vanishing Act, and the psychological depth of John le Carré’s Tinker, Tailor, Soldier, Spy.